NATIONAL BATTERY DAY

 Get a charge out of National Battery Day!
 Observed each year on February 18th, the day serves to appreciate the convenience batteries provide to our everyday lives.

-Today we would be hard-pressed to find someone in the United States who doesn’t derive a benefit from a battery.
+Today we would be hard-pressed to find someone in the United States who doesn’t benefit from a battery.
 Even those who live “off the grid” have battery-operated devices such as a flashlight, radio, or watch.

 A battery changes chemical energy into electricity by bringing the different chemicals together in a specific order.
 When correctly ordered, the electrons will travel from one substance to another, creating an electrical current.

 While battery manufacturing for everyday personal use developed in the last 50-60 years, archaeologists found evidence of a device that may have been used to electroplate gold onto silver, much like a battery would.
 In 1936, during the construction of a new railway near Baghdad, a Parthian tomb was found.
 Archaeologist Wilhelm Konig found a clay jar containing a copper cylinder encasing an iron rod.
 Konig suggested the find was approximately 2,000 years old.

 Benjamin Franklin first coined the term “battery” in 1748 to describe an array of charged glass plates.